 The great hammerhead shark head and the great white shark are shark species known for their “greatness” in size.
-The great hammerhead shark belongs to the Sphyrnidae family and is scientifically named the Sphyrna mokarran, while the great white shark belongs to the Lamnidae family and is known scientifically as the Carcharodon carcharias.
+The great hammerhead shark belongs to the Sphyrnidae family and is scientifically named Sphyrna mokarran, while the great white shark belongs to the Lamnidae family and is known scientifically as Carcharodon carcharias.
 Both species have tons of other differences and peculiarities and we’ll be exploring some of the most prominent ones below.
-Stay with us.
+Stay with us to learn more.

 Habitat: shallow waters, open ocean, continental, and insular collar reefs.